Skip to content

 Should You Use It?

 If you’re tired of JSON busy‑work and comfortable writing Python, yes.
 Anvil keeps you in a real programming language, auto‑validates Marketplace constraints, and ships in seconds.
-If you prefer visual node editors or must target old Bedrock versions, look elsewhere.
-Otherwise, pip install mcanvil, scaffold, script, run—done.
+Otherwise, pip install mcanvil, scaffold, script, build, publish.